 Deposits are made at stores it partners with that accept cash deposits which will go directly into your Current account.

 Additionally, deposits can be made via the mobile app from another funding source or by direct deposit.

 Customers must use the Current app to access their balance, transfer money, or add funds.

 With a Current account, you will also receive a debit card that can be used for purchases like any debit card can.

-The account comes with some great features, such as budgeting tools, cash deposit options, and rewards for debit card purchases.
+The account has some great features, such as budgeting tools, cash deposit options, and rewards for debit card purchases.

-It also has features that allow parents to oversee and manage their child’s spending through opening a teen account.
+It also has features that allow parents to oversee and manage their child’s spending by opening a teen account.

 Is Current a Pre-paid Card?

-The Current Visa card that comes along with an account is a not a pre-paid card.
+The Current Visa card that comes along with an account is not a pre-paid card.

 However, it is not a credit card, so funds must be available in the account to make purchases.